 Thomas S. Coleman is Senior Risk Advisor at Potomac River Capital LLC.
 For 2012-2014 Mr. Coleman was Senior Advisor at the Becker Friedman Institute for Research in Economics and Adjunct Professor of Finance at the Booth School of Business at the University of Chicago.
 Prior to returning to academia in 2012, Mr. Coleman worked in the finance industry for more than twenty years with considerable experience in trading, risk management, and quantitative modeling.
 Author of "Quantitative Risk Management" (Wiley) and "A Practical Guide to Risk Management" (Research Foundation of the CFA Institute), Mr. Coleman earned his Ph.D. in economics from the University of Chicago and his BA in physics from Harvard College.

 Christopher L. Culp

 Christopher Culp is a specialist on derivatives, credit markets, re-insurance and structured insurance, structured finance, and risk management.
 He has taught graduate-level courses and has authored or co-authored six books and numerous articles and regularly provides consulting and testimonial services on those topics.
-Culp is also an Adjunct Professor in the Institut für Finanzmanagement at Universität Bern and Senior Advisor with Compass Lexecon.
+Culp is also an Adjunct Professor at the Swiss Finance Institute, an Adjunct Professor in the Institut für Finanzmanagement at Universität Bern and Senior Advisor with Compass Lexecon.
 He was previously an Adjunct Professor of Finance at The University of Chicago’s Booth School of Business from 1998 – 2013.